 Is AWS SAA worth it for a beginner?

 Usually not as a first step.
-It's associate-level and Moderate (55/100), and AWS recommends ~1-2 years of hands-on experience.
+It's associate-level and Moderate (core stage), and RoleMath computes ~1-2 years of hands-on experience as the level it assumes (our figure, not AWS's).
 Beginners are better served by foundational cloud learning and a free-tier account first, with SAA as the next step.

 How much does AWS Solutions Architect Associate cost?